-The alternative is to hire a marketing agency to assist with your business’ marketing needs.
+The alternative is to hire a marketing agency to assist with your business’s marketing needs.
 Before we take a closer look at this option, it’s important to first squash a common misconception that comes with hiring agencies — that agencies are a threat to current marketing department employees.
 While we can’t vouch for every marketing agency out there, we can say that the best ones aim to become valuable partners who work in conjunction with their clients’ marketing departments as opposed to replacing them.
 Collaboration is the best way to succeed.
 Here is what marketing agencies bring to the table:

 Experienced, Diverse Skillsets

 Marketing agencies employ specialists from a variety of areas like marketing strategy, graphic design, copywriting, web development, search engine optimization, printing and automation to name a few.
-(At Adventure Marketing Solutions, we call them our Army of Experts.)
+(At Adventure Marketing Solutions, we call them our Crew of Experts.)
 In almost every case, these people combine to offer decades of marketing experience, and you get access to them all.
 A good agency will be able to provide expert knowledge and skills to meet any need.
 Agency clients come from a variety of industries, and each one presents unique challenges.
 Because of this, a marketing agency will be able to provide a strategic approach to your marketing needs that is backed by the experience of what worked best in similar situations.